-The 800-kilometers long route will take you about 9 hours if you don’t make stopovers.
+The 800-kilometer-long route will take you about 9 hours if you don’t make stopovers.
 There are various routes to choose from depending on the amount of time you have.

-The route will take you about three hours from Cape Town up the N7 and then branching off at Vanrhynsdrop.
+The route will take you about three hours from Cape Town up the N7 and then branch off at Vanrhynsdrop.
 Stop at the Hantam National Botanical Garden, “the bulb capital of the world,” and admire the geophytes.
 Unfortunately, the plants here are prone to extinction.
-The spectacular geophytes include; brilliant blue pride of Nieuwoudtville, Geissorhiza splendidissima, and the two deluxe Sparaxis species – Sparaxis pillansii and Sparaxis elegans.
+The spectacular geophytes include the brilliant blue pride of Nieuwoudtville, Geissorhiza splendidissima, and the two deluxe Sparaxis species – Sparaxis pillansii and Sparaxis elegans.

 While most visitors come to view the spring flowers, autumn (March and April) in Nieuwoudtville offers another spectacular flower display when the Amaryllidaceae species – the beautiful, lily-like amaryllis family – come out to play.
 You can take any of the hiking trails or mountain bike routes and admire the wild ensemble.

-Another destination where you can enjoy the wildflowers is the Namaqua National Park.
+Another destination where you can enjoy the wildflowers is Namaqua National Park.
 Flowers here bloom as far as the eye can see.
-There are several floral hotspots along the way, like the Skilpad Wild Flower Reserve at Kamieskroon and the route through the Namaqualand town of Springbok to the Goegap Nature Reserve, which covers nearly 7,000 hectares.
-Both reserves offer four-wheel drives, hiking, eco trails, day drives and biking.
+There are several floral hotspots along the way, like the Skilpad Wildflower Kamieskroon and the route through the Namaqualand town of Springbok to the Goegap Nature Reserve, which covers 7,000 hectares.
+Both reserves offer four-wheel drives, hiking, eco trails, day drives, and biking.

 Facts about the Namaqualand Flower Route